 Some of the most important health benefits of bearberry include its ability to detoxify the bladder, protect the immune system, eliminate headaches, aid in pregnancy, speed healing, reduce inflammation, and protect the gut.

-There are actually three different shrubs whose fruit all claim the title of bearberry.
+There are actually three different shrubs, the fruits of which claim the title of bearberry.
 They belong to the genus Arctostaphylos and can typically be found in Asia, Europe, and North America.
 There are dozens of different kinds of berries that have been used for medicinal or herbal purposes over the millennia, but the earliest recorded use of bearberries dates back nearly 800 years ago.
 Indigenous cultures may have used these berries for traditional healing methods.
-The plant is unusual in that along with its organic compounds and components that give it so many health benefits, there are also slightly narcotic elements as well, which is why the reputation and traditions of use of bearberries has changed and fluctuated over time.
+The plant is unusual in that with its organic compounds and components that give it so many health benefits.
+There are also slightly narcotic elements as well, which is why the reputation and traditions of use of bearberries have changed and fluctuated over time.
 Now, you can mainly find bearberries in health food stores, herbalists, and those who still use folk medicine for treatments.
 Studies done on bearberries have shown correlations between many of the claimed health effects, but more research and confirmation is necessary.

-The health effects are mainly due to its unique chemical makeup, including tannic acid, ursolic acid, gallic acid, and various flavonoids.
+The health benefits are mainly due to its unique chemical makeup, including tannic, ursolic, and gallic acid, and various flavonoids.
 These powerful organic compounds impact the body and its organ systems in a number of unusual ways, making this a potentially valuable herbal remedy for many different people.
 The plant can be smoked, steeped into a tea, ground into a powder, or made into a decoction to topically apply or ingest.
-Now, let’s take a closer look at the many fascinating health benefits of bearberry.

 Health Benefits of Bearberry

-Protect the Immune System: One of the most powerful chemical compounds found in bearberries are called hydroquines, and these act as powerful antibacterial agents that can keep a wide range of your systems healthy.
-By eliminating harmful agents and foreign substances, bearberries can protect everything from your gut to your skin, acting as a full-body line of defense against bacteria!
+One of the most powerful chemical compounds found in bearberries are called hydroquines, and these act as powerful antibacterial agents that can keep a wide range of your systems healthy.
+By eliminating harmful agents and foreign substances, bearberries can protect everything from your gut to your skin, acting as a full-body line of defense against bacteria.

-Detoxify the Body: The most common traditional use of bearberries was as a natural diuretic.
+The most common traditional use of bearberries was as a natural diuretic.
 This helps people release the toxins from their body at a rapid rate, cleansing the bladder and kidneys.
-This helps to eliminate excess salts, fats, water, and toxic materials from your body, helping all of your systems work better.
+It helps to eliminate excess salts, fats, water, and toxic materials from your body, helping all of your systems work better.

-Pregnancy Aid: Some of the active components of bearberry have been directly connected to prevent miscarriages and ensuring the safety of the mother during the pregnancy.
+Some of the active components of bearberry have been directly connected to prevent miscarriages, ensuring the safety of the mother during pregnancy.
 Furthermore, after the baby is delivered, there is often a significant amount of pain and inflammation.
-Eating bearberries has been traditionally used to promote a healthy recovery of the mother and to eliminate some of the pain and discomfort.
+Eating bearberries has been traditionally used to promote a healthy recovery of the mother by eliminating some of the pain and discomfort.

 A salve can be made from the fruits of the bearberry to form a topical application.
 This can be directly applied to burns, wounds, bruises, or areas of inflammation.
-The acids of this unique fruit can help to speed the healing process in the skin, while also reducing inflammation and eliminating pain.
+The acids of this unique fruit can help to speed the healing process under the skin, while also reducing inflammation and eliminating pain.